 Background checks rely on databases that gather information from millions of public records.
 But these databases have errors.

-You will find hundreds of articles of employees not getting jobs because they have been incorrectly linked to some criminal offense they did not commit.
+You will hear hundreds of stories of employees not getting jobs because they have been incorrectly linked to some criminal offense they did not commit.
 In the other extreme, we have shown that a popular online background check did not reveal a lengthy criminal history.

 Errors are obviously are problem, but the bigger problem is the some background check providers rely strictly on databases and do not obtain any source documents from local repositories to confirm the existence of these records, even with serious criminal offenses.